 Cover the veg with either the tomato past or the tomato sauce and add in the stock or water.
 Season WELL with salt and pepper.

 Bring to a boil and once it’s boiling turn down the heat to medium and let simmer for 30 minutes.
-30 minutes in check for seasoning and add in the zucchini and if using chickpeas.
+After 30 minutes, check for seasoning and add in the zucchini and if using chickpeas.
 Continue to simmer for another 30 minutes on medium heat.

 Once it’s done check for seasoning one more time and then pour the veg and the sauce over My Lazy Couscous and if you have season with herbs.